ManixI/ludumDare54/issues.md

  - [31] swap platforms to ArrayList from linked list
  - [34] procedurally generate platforms as player moves
  - **[35]** more interesting platform patterns
+ - [33] associate powerups with platform to guarantee at reachable height

 ## Open Issues ##